pratt-itl/MAG/pages/spatial_analysis/spatial_analysis.md

 ### Data Visualization

 We are also developing a dashboard system that can display all the relevant data gathered from the sensor network.
-We can also run analytics and assessment to quantify all these values as a comprehensive dataset.
+We can also run analytics and assessments to quantify all of these values as a comprehensive dataset.

 <div class="container">
 <div class="row">